affilirator/thekitchen-pot/src/content/blog/difference-between-apple-juice-and-apple-cider.md

 ## **Apple Cider vs Apple Juice for Desserts**

-For desserts, we recommend the use of apple juice since it's sweeter than the cider.
+For desserts, we recommend the use of apple juice since it’s sweeter than the cider.
 However, you can always add apple cider if you like that sour taste in your desserts.

-## **Apple Cider vs Apple Juice - Which One Should You Buy?**
+## **Apple Cider vs Apple Juice – Which One Should You Buy?**

 The difference between apple juice and apple cider is minute.
 It boils down to taste!
 As such, the decision on which one you should buy will depend on what taste you’d like.
 Sweet or fermented?
 If sweet, then you should go for apple juice; if sour, then go for apple cider.